 Not only does that give you control where you need it, it also enables everyone in that room to have visibility of what’s happening across their technology stack in near real-time.

-In the case of AWS cost management this helps empower developers to own and shape their own infrastructure, while keeping the folks in the Finance department happy that the company is developing a cost conscious culture.
+In the case of AWS Automation this helps empower developers to own and shape their own infrastructure, while keeping the folks in the Finance department happy that the company is developing a cost conscious culture.

 That’s why we felt it essential to give all paying GorillaStack customers access to their environment and configurations through Slack.

 UPDATE!!
 We got so much feedback from our customers about how awesome our Slack integration is, that we decided to build a seperate standalone bot.
 Now you don’t even need a GorillaStack account to monitor all your CloudTrail Events from within Slack!